-After this introduction, students can engage in collaborative group work where they search for and curate infographics about netiquette within professional networks such as Linkedln.
+After this introduction, students can engage in collaborative group work where they search for and curate infographics about netiquette within professional networks such as LinkedIn.
 This collaborative effort not only encourages peer-to-peer learning but also enhances their digital literacy.
 Following their research, students can synthesize their findings into a Kahoot quiz game, which they can then play with their classmates.
 This interactive approach provides a dual opportunity for students to practice their digital skills alongside fundamental linguistic competencies.

 HE teachers have the flexibility to suggest one or more activities tailored to the specific time constraints of their courses, ensuring that the exploratory learning experience is both impactful and manageable.
-This initial phase thus serves as a foundation for meaningfully with students to engage digital skills contextualized manner, ultimately preparing them for more professional advanced applications in their academic and endeavors.
+This initial phase thus serves as a foundation for students to engage meaningfully with digital skills in a contextualized manner, ultimately preparing them for more advanced applications in their academic and professional endeavors.

-Fig. 11.
-"ECCE Teachers' Training Model Phases" [11]
+Fig. 11."ECCE Teachers' Training Model Phases" [11]